fuankarion/Vision17/Lab10-NN/readme.md

 ```
 ## Non Linear Gating
-The result improves but just a bit, as long as we don't add any nonlinearities, even the largest network will still perform a linear operation over the input, and wont be much bettern than the single neuron network
+The result improves but just a bit, as long as we don't add any nonlinearities, even the largest network will still perform a linear operation over the input, and won't be much better than the single neuron network

 ```python
 #Define a new neural network model